aidl-upc-2024-clothes-extractor/clothes-extractor/README.md

 |cgan-resnet18-lr-disc16-small-2-Stage|Train|0.855|25.505|0.895|
 |cgan-resnet18-lr-disc16-small-2-Stage|Validation|0.738|19.949|0.693|

-With this new training we have seen significantly improved results and stable training that do not break the tshirts.
+With this new training we have seen significantly improved results and stable training that do not break the t-shirts.
 This way of training can be compared with analogies in the ML world where different parts are capable of learning the error of the images.
 In this case, our network is capable of learning the details of the piece of clothing and apply those to the start.

 L1 results show extremely quick convergence based on L1: